 Four Variants Offered

 The Ultima 2 is DS composites newest F5J competition model.
 Optimized specifically for F5J, it sports a brand new wing, fuselage and tails and features a 3 piece wing (3.65 meters or 4 meters versions), a two-piece 2.4 friendly fuselage (nose and main fuselage) and detachable tails for easier transport.
 The two parts of the fuselage are interlocked by the wing when mounted on the fuselage.
 This means to assemble the fuselage you just need to slip the nose piece on the main fuselage, plug the motor connector, install the wing via 2 screws and the nose is locked into position and ready for flight.
-No tape, no dedicated screws, perfect alignment.
+No tape, no dedicated screws needed for perfect alignment.
 An added bonus is the ability to replace the nose and motor system with a nose that has a stronger motor system mounted for windy conditions.
-Interchangeability allows changing the motors between models within just a handful of seconds and assembly at the field is as easy as can be.
+Interchangeability allows changing the motors between models within just a handful of seconds and assembly at the field is as easy.

 Unlike many F5J’s wings which are designed as dual-purpose wings for F3J, the Ultima 2 wing was designed without the strength considerations of F3J launch.
 This allows the reduction of both the width and thickness of the wing and enables a design which boosts the performance of the wing considerably.
 The Ultima 2 wing is 234 mm wide at the root and sports 8 optimized airfoils along the span starting with a 7% thick airfoil at the root and ending with a 5.4% airfoil at the tip.